 Overnight flight to Colombo.

 On arrival you will be met by our representative who will drive you to Cinnamon Lodge.
-Set amongst beautiful gardens, this hotel is well placed for exploring the Cultural Triangle and is located only 30 minutes drive from the area's key sights.
+Set among beautiful gardens, this hotel is well placed for exploring the Cultural Triangle and is located only 30 minutes' drive from the area's key sights.